Lebardy/APPDEVET-FINAL-PROJECT/README.md

 # Social Feed App

-A simple social media app where you can share your thoughts, photos, and videos with others.
+A simple social media app where you can share your thoughts, photos, and videos with others. <br>
 Made by:
  - Jan Librando
  - Josh Latonero
  - John Ezekiel Rahiol
  - R-Jay Arizobal
+ - Jaron Brant Alicaway

 ## Download & Install